illinois/systems-encyclopedia/src/articles/illinois/docker_mac.md

 The -it flag starts the container in interactive mode.
 This allows you to make commands while the docker container is running.

 The -v flag performs a bind mount from the docker container to the local.
-That way your docker container is working on a mounted version of your file system.
+That way your docker container is working on your local file system.
 If we didn't include this or some other mechanism of changing the local files, you files would be gone after the docker container is closed.

 cs340 is the image name.